-\Performance figures for the real assets and private equity programs, as well as the private investment partnerships portfolio, do not reflect managers' actual valuations of these investments as of September 30, 2021 because valuations of private assets have a timing lag behind other assets.
-Instead, performance figures are based on valuations as of June 30, 2021, adjusted for cash flows during the quarter that ended September 30, 2021.
+^{}Performance figures for the real assets and private equity programs, as well as the private investment partnerships portfolio, do not reflect managers' actual valuations of these investments as of September 30, 2022, because valuations of private assets have a timing lag behind other assets.
+Instead, performance figures are based on valuations as of June 30, 2022, adjusted for cash flows during the quarter that ended September 30, 2022.

-style.
-The portfolio is too new to have performance or benchmarks for the five- and 10-year periods.
+cation approaches.
+The portfolio also includes risk-based investments, which are uncorrelated, and diversifying strategies relative to the rest of the assets in the fund.
+The portfolio outperformed its benchmarks for all periods.
+The portfolio is too new to have performance returns or benchmarks for the five- and 10-year periods.

 Private investment partnerships.
-The private investment partnerships portfolio is another relatively new, small exposure program, with \$2.2 billion in assets.\ The portfolio comprises multi-asset private investments and is managed externally.
-The portfolio outperformed its benchmarks for all periods, including exceeding its one-year benchmark by more than 10 percentage points.
+The private investment partnerships portfolio is another relatively new, small exposure program, with \$2.7 billion in assets.
+The portfolio comprises multi-asset private investments and is managed externally.
+The portfolio outperformed its benchmarks for all periods, including exceeding its one-year benchmark by more than seven percentage points.
 The portfolio is too new to have performance returns or a benchmark for the 10-year period.